Analysis | Rebutting Trump’s claims about fraud in Arizona, point by point

 You may remember, for example, that in the immediate aftermath of the election, there were allegations that certain votes cast using markers were being disqualified by authorities.
 The idea was that bleed-through from the markers would make it impossible to scan the ballot correctly.
 This was quickly debunked, but the Cyber Ninjas review nonetheless suggested that “this could cause a contest to be voted that had not been voted, a vote could be canceled, or it could cause an overvote situation.”
 Oh, but: “No images that were reviewed met these conditions.”

 In July, Trump elevated another claim that had been made by Cyber Ninjas’s team.
 There were some 74,000 votes, he said, that were received but never mailed.
 Except that there weren’t.
-That claim, made at a hearing by Cyber Ninjas’s head Doug Logan, was quickly debunked: The file being used to make that determination was known not to be a tally of all returned votes.
+That claim, made at a hearing by the head of Cyber Ninjas, Doug Logan, was quickly debunked: The file being used to make that determination was known not to be a tally of all returned votes.
 In the draft report obtained by The Washington Post, this gets shrugged away as “unintentionally misleading.”

 It’s worth remembering that Cyber Ninjas had never done this sort of work before.
 Its expertise, instead, was in digital investigations; hence Cyber Ninjas.
 A large chunk of the report is centered on that sort of forensic work, resulting in a lot of the same sort of “here are a lot of questions we had” analyses.
 Robert Graham, a technologist and author who has been tracking such claims for some time, offered an analysis of the digital findings on his own website.

-Note: Update: On Friday afternoon, the county weighed in on the Cyber Ninjas’ report.
-Here is the rebuttal on the 23,344 mail-in ballots and on the votes in multiple counties.